MingCHEN4/MingCHEN4.github.io/_posts/2019-4-1-blogdown.md

   advantage: R code will be executed and corresponding results will be displayed! :)

- 2. For math expressions
-    The authors added **MathJax** support to the default theme (hugo-lithium) in blogdown to render LaTeX math on HTML pages.
+2. For math expressions: The authors added **MathJax** support to the default theme (hugo-lithium) in blogdown to render LaTeX math on HTML pages.

     **Plain Markdown format**

     *For plain inline math expressions*